Massachusetts Lighthouses:

 Maudslay State Park features 19th century gardens, and trails along the Merrimac River.

-Boat cruises and ferries mentioned below may offer many types of cruises.
-While some may offer specific lighthouse cruises, some will pass by specific lighthouses as part of charters, narrated wildlife and historic tours, ferrying passengers, whale watching, fishing tours and other types of excursions.
+While some boats some may offer specific lighthouse cruises, some will pass by specific lighthouses as part of charters, narrated wildlife and historic tours, ferrying passengers, whale watching, fishing tours and other types of excursions.
 Weather is also a major factor in New England, especially on sailing excursions.
 Charters may be available to provide trips to specific lighthouses.
-Contact info is provided to help you plan your special trips ahead of time and to answer questions before you arrive at any of New England’s destinations.
-Enjoy!

 Boston Harbor Cruises

-In addition to providing many types of cruises around Boston Harbor and its nearby lighthouses,
+Currently providing many types of cruises around Boston Harbor and its nearby lighthouses.

 One Long Wharf